Foundation Degree in Counselling

 You cannot count credit for study you have already completed elsewhere towards this qualification other than the specified CPCAB courses required for this qualification.

-You should apply for credit transfer for the CPCAB courses as soon as you have completed them.
+You should apply for collaborative credit for the level 4 CPCAB course and credit transfer for the level 5 CPCAB course as soon as you have completed them.

 Credit Transfer site for more information and details of how to apply for credit transfer.